We hear it all the time that you need to get customer feedback.

 But feedback is only effective when you are able to get it right.
 In other words, feedback is helpful when you manage to get it from the right person, in a timely manner and format.

 Building a successful voice of the customer (VoC) program requires patience and commitment.
-Knowing how to unlock and read the signs of user inputs is what sets apart a surviving from a thriving company.
+Knowing how to unlock and read the signs of user inputs is what sets apart a surviving company from a thriving one.

 1. Define Your Feedback Strategy